gty3310/ti-waterloo-builders-guide/README.md

 - Additional resources or places to add
 - Corrections or updates

-please feel free to **open an issue, submit a pull request, or share your thoughts**.
+Please feel free to **open an issue, submit a pull request if you want to contribute**.

 Waterloo is built on collaboration — this guide should be too.